chrisgrieser/nvim-recorder/README.md

 ## Usage

 ### Basics
-- `startStopRecording`: starts recording.
-Saves automatically to the current macro slot, so you do not need to specify a register.
+- `startStopRecording`: Starts recording to the current macro slot (so you do not need to specify a register).
 Press again to end the recording.
-- `switchSlot`: cycles through the registers you specified in the configuration, and also show a notice with that macro's content.
+- `switchSlot`: Cycles through the registers you specified in the configuration.
+Also show a notice with that macro's content.
-- `editMacro`: lets you modify the macro recorded in the active slot.
+- `editMacro`: Lets you modify the macro recorded in the active slot.
-- `playMacro`: plays the macro in the current slot, no need to specify a register.
+- `playMacro`: Plays the macro in the current slot (without the need to specify a register).

 > __Note__
 > For recursive macros (playing a macro inside a macro), you can still use the default command `@a`.